|

 It is the right of the payer to exercise control that is relevant, not

 whether the payer actually exercises this right.
-It is the control of
+It is the control of a

-over the end result of a product or service that he or she has purchased.
+the end result of a product or service that he or she has purchased.

-Subcontracting or hiring assistants
+or hiring assistants

 Consider if the worker can subcontract work or hire assistants.
 This factor